-swisscovery search profiles allows to search the inventory of more than 500 libraries in Switzerland, external resources (e.g. e-rara) and billions of e-resources such as journals articles, e-books, dissertations, conference proceedings, etc. This chapter offer a brief description of these resources.
+swisscovery search profiles allow you to search the holdings of more than 500 libraries in Switzerland, external resources (e.g. e-rara), and billions of electronic resources such as journal articles, e-books, dissertations, and conference proceedings.
+This chapter provides a brief overview of these resources.

 E-Resources:

-A wide array of open access and licensed digital media collections is available including databases, journals, daily newspapers, articles, film and audio streaming services.
-Access to individual electronic resources may be restricted to members of a particular institution, depending on the license conditions of the provider.
-To have accurate information about what is available, login in swisscovery and activate systems such as VPN, Eduroam, EZProxy, etc.
+A wide range of open access and licensed digital collections is available, including databases, journals, newspapers, articles, and film and audio streaming services.
+Access to specific electronic resources may be restricted to members of certain institutions, depending on the provider’s license terms.
+To see accurate availability, sign in to swisscovery and use access systems such as VPN, Eduroam, or EZProxy.

 Physical resources:

-In swisscovery you can find all media, which the participating libraries have in their holdings on site.
-In addition to printed media such as books, magazines, and newspapers, this also includes other physical media such as images, film, and sound recordings, as well as precious manuscripts, old prints, letters, bequests and maps.
+In swisscovery, you can find all materials held on site by participating libraries.
+In addition to printed media such as books, magazines, and newspapers, this includes other physical items such as images, films, sound recordings, manuscripts, early printed works, letters, archival collections, and maps.

 Digital objects:

-The valuable holdings from the swisscovery libraries with special and historical collections are extensively digitized, indexed and prepared for immediate online use.
-In addition to books, journals and newspapers, these may also include manuscripts, letters, old prints as well as archive holdings and bequests from platforms such as e-rara, e-manuscripta and e-codices.
+Valuable holdings from swisscovery libraries—especially special and historical collections—are extensively digitized, indexed, and made available for immediate online access.
+In addition to books, journals, and newspapers, these may include manuscripts, letters, early printed works, and archival materials from platforms such as e-rara, e-manuscripta, and e-codices.

 Consortium resources:

-The consortium of Swiss university libraries acquires licenses for scientific resources (electronic journals, e-books and databases), which can also be searched on swisscovery.
-These include the so-called national licenses, which are available in full text not only to researchers, students and university staff, but also to all private users with permanent residence in Switzerland.
+The consortium of Swiss university libraries licenses scholarly resources such as electronic journals, e-books, and databases, which can also be searched in swisscovery.
+This includes national licenses, which provide full-text access not only to researchers, students, and university staff, but also to private users residing permanently in Switzerland.

 Institutional repositories:

-Many universities make their researchers' and students' papers and theses freely available in open access online repositories.
-These repositories are also searched in swisscovery and linked directly to the publication in the interface of the respective repository.
+Many universities provide open access to research papers and theses through online repositories.
+These repositories are indexed in swisscovery and linked directly to the publication on the respective platform.

 Full text articles and more (CDI):

-swisscovery searches also in the Central Discovery Index (CDI), a central unified index for scholarly and academic material worldwide.
+swisscovery also searches the Central Discovery Index (CDI), a unified index for scholarly and academic content worldwide.
 It contains over 5 billion records from thousands of publishers, aggregators, and repositories.